‘ALIENS OF LONDON’/’WORLD WAR THREE’

 Fortunately, the Doctor, Rose and Harriet survive the explosion and are safe.
 Harriet starts to clean up the mess and it turns out she is the new Prime Minister of Great Britain which the Doctor knows about.

 Rose is soon reunited with her mum and spends some time with her.
 Jackie soon comes round and is willing to get to know the Doctor, as she plans to make shepherd’s pie for tea for the three of them.

 The Doctor however calls Rose up to tell her he’s on his way in the TARDIS.
 Rose makes the decision to leave again and travel with the Doctor.
 The TARDIS soon departs with the Doctor and Rose inside.

 Billie Piper gives a lovely performance as Rose in this.
-I liked how her background and family life is developed and how she’s torn between staying with her mum and wanting to travel with the Doctor.
+I did like how her background and family life gets developed and how she’s torn between staying with her mum and wanting to travel with the Doctor.